loglob/mcaas/README.md

 Optionally generates a systemd service file.

 ## Configuration
-mcaas can be configured via jre_args.
+mcaas can be configured via the `jre_args` file located in the install directory.
 The contents of jre_args are passed to the JRE as arguments when starting the server.